northeast-kansas-library-system/nextsteps/source/usergroup/ug.20230829.rst

     - I'm working on a document that lists and describes every current existing item type

 #.
+Changes to borrower categories coming in 2024:

+    - Student (exempt) - school district use only
+    - Student (public library) - public library use only
+    - Teacher/Faculty/Administrator (exempt) - school district use only
+    - Teacher/Faculty/Administrator (public library) - public library use only
+    - Homeschool (proposed new borrower category)
+    - Many borrower category codes will change in 2024

+#.
 Discuss locations for 2024 Next Search Catalog Meetings

+    - First meeting in January at NEKLS
+    - 3 other meetings outside of Lawrence

 #.
 Next meeting